gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_troubleshooting.md

 ### Fix graphical corruption in GNOME Shell when resuming from sleep {#fix_graphical_corruption_in_gnome_shell_when_resuming_from_sleep}

-If you are facing strange fonts and/or having weird graphical glitches in [GNOME Shell](GNOME_Shell "GNOME Shell"){.wikilink} when resuming from sleep, try setting the following [kernel parameter](kernel_parameter "kernel parameter"){.wikilink} to enable power management:
+If you are facing strange fonts and/or having weird graphical glitches in [GNOME Shell](GNOME_Shell "wikilink") when resuming from sleep, try setting the following [kernel parameter](kernel_parameter "wikilink") to enable power
+management:

 `nvidia.NVreg_DynamicPowerManagement=0x02`